How to Make Pastry Cream

 Step 7: Add Butter & Other Flavorings

 If using, add finely chopped chocolate at this point while the custard is still hot.
-Add the cold butter, and any other flavorings or extracts, if using.
+Add the butter, and any other flavorings or extracts, if using.
+Try this recipe to make a chocolate pastry cream.

 Step 8: Chill